Where do I even begin?

 What am I supposed to say to start my final game recap of one of the most magical seasons since I’ve been covering Gator sports?

-I guess the most logical place to start is by saying that Florida played far from their best basketball last night, on the biggest stage of their lives, and it’s not totally unreasonable to be embarrassed, or ashamed, or disgusted.
+I guess the most logical place to start is by saying that Florida played far from their best basketball last night, on the biggest stage of their lives, and it’s not totally unreasonable to be upset.
 But I’m not any of those, and you really shouldn’t be, either.

 I’ll be honest.
 I didn’t have very high hopes for this season in the months and weeks leading up to it, and this theory was bolstered by Scottie Wilbekin’s second suspension from the team, a weak opening day performance against North Florida, and then an ugly loss at Wisconsin.
 But as the four seniors were about to teach me, you can never truly predict the value of a team until they show you on the field or court.